MT. EVEREST BIOGAS PROJECT

 The digester design will treat a capacity of 6000L of waste in a small building of roughly 34 square meters.
 This building will likely be constructed of local masonry with a wood frame structure for shear and roof support.
 The architectural challenge is to keep the digester at room temperature, and not let the temp inside the digester drop below 50 degrees (10C).
 The building is therefore being designed to maximize passive solar heating when possible and will supplement the digester with PV-electrical heating as necessary.

-The AWB team is currently working with the Integrated Design Lab to develop insulation fabricated from recycled waste materials brought down from the base camps.
-The project is now entering into design development and is working towards construction in the spring of 2016.
+The AWBS team worked Integrated Design Lab to develop insulation fabricated from recycled waste materials brought down from the base camps.
+The project entered design development and spun off into a standalone 501(c)(3) nonprofit organization, Mt Everest Biogas Project, with fundraising in place to support construction.

-This is an active project and AWB sent the Project Lead to Nepal in 2016.
+This is an active project and AWBS sent the Project Lead to Nepal in 2016.
 Check out photos from the site visit.